puppetlabs/puppet-docs/source/guides/install_puppet/install_debian_ubuntu.markdown

 Users of out-of-production versions may have vendor packages of Puppet available, but cannot use the Puppet Labs packages.

+To install on other operating systems, see the pages linked in the navigation sidebar.

 Step 1: Enable the Puppet Labs Package Repository
 -----